 Our in-lab sleep studies allow for the most complete evaluation of your sleep.
 During your overnight stay at the Sleep Center, our sleep specialists will monitor your sleep patterns through a comprehensive evaluation.
 While sleeping, a technician monitors:

 - Muscle tone

 - Heart activity

 - Oxygen level

 Some patients may also be asked to stay for a multiple sleep latency test (MSLT).
-The MSLT is a series of opportunities to nap during the day while four body functions are measured.
+The MSLT is a series of opportunities to nap during the day while your body functions are measured.

-The Sleep Lab's professional staff uses the results of the sleep study to diagnose sleeping disorders and recommend appropriate treatment.
-Patients can refer themselves to the Sleep Center or they may be referred by a doctor.
-If they are referred by a doctor, he or she will receive a report on the sleep study results and recommendations for treatment.
+The Sleep Center’s professional staff uses the results of your sleep study to diagnose sleep disorders and recommend appropriate treatment.
+If you think you may suffer from a sleep disorder, you can refer yourself to the Sleep Center, or you may be referred by a doctor.
+If you are referred by a doctor, he or she will receive a report on the sleep study results and recommendations for treatment.

 Recommended treatment plans depend on the type and severity of the sleep disorder.
 Some conditions are treated with medications, while others may require a carefully planned change in sleep schedule.
-Occasionally surgery is advised to relieve severe breathing problems during sleep.
+Surgery is occasionally advised to relieve severe breathing problems during sleep.